yt-dlp/yt-dlp/README.md

 This option also has a few special uses:
 * You can download an additional URL based on the metadata of the currently downloaded video.
 To do this, set the field `additional_urls` to the URL that you want to download.
 Eg: `--parse-metadata "description:(?P<additional_urls>https?://www\.vimeo\.com/\d+)` will download the first vimeo video found in the description
 * You can use this to change the metadata that is embedded in the media file.
 To do this, set the value of the corresponding field with a `meta_` prefix.
 For example, any value you set to `meta_description` field will be added to the `description` field in the file.
 For example, you can use this to set a different "description" and "synopsis".
+To modify the metadata of individual streams, use the `meta<n>_` prefix (Eg: `meta1_language`).
 Any value set to the `meta_` field will overwrite all default values.

 For reference, these are the fields yt-dlp adds by default to the file metadata: